There are different things to know about teaching in each state. If you want to teach in Alaska, here are some things that you should know.

 The state has a shortage of math, science, social studies, and special education teachers.
 So if you teach these subjects, there are many opportunities available in Alaska.

+Take a look at the annual teaching salary per state in the U.S. Then look at Alaska.
 The average annual teaching salary for someone teaching in the state of Alaska is $71,460.
 So yes, the salary tends to be much higher than the national average for teachers!
 However, Alaska also has a higher cost of living than other states.
 One reason for this is that many groceries and supplies need to be flown in by plane or brought by boat.

 To become certified in Alaska, you need to apply for your teaching certificate.
 If you’re licensed in another state already, you can apply for an out-of-state teacher certificate.
 Otherwise, you should apply for an initial teacher certificate while completing your degree at an Alaskan teacher education program.
 If you need help getting certified, check out the Alaska Transition to Teaching (AKT2) program that was created through the US Department of Education.